Table of Contents

 - Day 4 Kandy-Colombo

 What to See and Do in Sri Lanka: Itineraries by Region

-Where should you go in Sri Lanka?
+Where should you go to Sri Lanka?
 Everywhere – if time permits you too!
 Usually, most travellers consider western and southern Sri Lanka as the venue for the holiday because it offers pristine beaches.
-However other parts of the island are also equally important, there are many other interesting activities and things to see on the other parts of the island such as mountains, national parks, rainforests, and historical monuments.
+However other parts of the island are also equally important, there are many other interesting activities and things to see on the other parts of the island such as mountains, national parks, rain forests, and historical monuments.

 Most travellers mistakenly think that Sri Lanka is a flat land without considerable geographical upheavals (mountains and peaks), however, it is a huge misunderstanding.
 The mountains of Sri Lanka rise up to 2245 meter above sea-level (highest mountain Pidurutalagala) and there hundreds other mountains in lesser height.
 Therefore Sri Lanka offers many places to see and activities to engage in, usually more than the visitors imagine.

 Historical cities in the cultural triangle such as Anuradhapura, Polonnaruwa and Sigiriya offer amazing ruins.
 Kandy and other mountain resorts offer trekking sites, mountains, waterfalls, rivers and places for caving.
 Kandy is the cultural city with a large number of temples and part of Kandy show the British colonial influence.